sovrasov/flops-counter.pytorch/README.md

 # Flops counter for convolutional networks in pytorch framework

-This script is designed to compute the theoretical amount of multiply-add operations in convulitional neural networks.
+This script is designed to compute the theoretical amount of multiply-add operations in convolutional neural networks.
 It also can compute the number of parameters and print per-layer computational cost of a given network.

 Supported layers: